You can do this!

 There is a nice line of paint made by Tail Tamer, called Pony Paints just for painting on horses.

-You can find it on Amazon link here
+You can find it on the Amazon link here

-Stay away from any other kind of spray paint, or acrylics, they are toxic to horses.
+Stay away from any other kind of spray paint, or acrylics, as they are toxic to horses.